 Central fire investigators say lightning triggered house fire on Bryce Canyon Drive

-CENTRAL - The Central Fire Department said Sunday that a fire that caused major damage to a home and caused heat exhaustion two firefighters was caused by a lightning strike.
+CENTRAL - The Central Fire Department said Sunday that a fire that caused major damage to a home and caused heat exhaustion to two firefighters was caused by a lightning strike.

 A severe thunderstorm crossed through the area Saturday, dropping hail and downing limbs.
-Lightning struck a two-story home on Bryce Canyon Drive, prompting a response from equipment and personnel from the Central, Baton Rouge, District 6, East Side, St. George and Zachary fire departments.
+Lightning struck a two-story home on Bryce Canyon Drive, prompting a response from equipment and personnel from neighboring fire departments.

 Responding crews found smoke coming from the second floor and attic.